adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 3: Enable Virtual Network access within SQL Server Firewall

-Create a new Virtual Network rule within your SQL Server Firewall allowing access from the InfrastructureSubnet within which your Azure Client VM resides.
+Create a new Virtual Network rule within your SQL Server Firewall allowing access from the InfrastructureSubnet within which your Azure client/mgmt VM resides.
 Notice how it recognises that you have enabled the service endpoint for Azure.SQL in Task 1 - "service endpoint status = enabled".

 ![image](images/4.PNG)